ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Director

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000048_ebd01b802f7dc125a31bb93cde848d9b16ae77fb5b848aa4fe25f634a6b60648.png)
-**Description**: The image features the text "DIRECTORS' STATEMENT" displayed in two lines, with "DIRECTORS'" on the top line and "STATEMENT" on the bottom, both rendered in a sans-serif font with a muted reddish-purple color.
+**Description**: The image displays the words "DIRECTORS'" on the top line and "STATEMENT" on the bottom line, both written in a muted purple sans-serif font and stacked vertically.

 ## INDEPENDENT AUDITORS' REPORT